sanjanb/machine-learning/learn/day43-mathematical-formulation/README.md

 # Simple Linear Regression: Math & Coding from Scratch

-This lecture by CampusX dives into the mathematical formulation of Simple Linear Regression (SLR) and demonstrates how to build a custom Linear Regression class in Python from scratch, matching the functionality of Scikit-Learn.
+Here we dives into the mathematical formulation of Simple Linear Regression (SLR) and demonstrates how to build a custom Linear Regression class in Python from scratch, matching the functionality of Scikit-Learn.

 ## 1. Two Types of Solutions